wdw2130833/db_automation/README.md

 - **PostgreSQL**
 - Extensible to other database systems with appropriate ODBC drivers.

-## Getting Started
+## Installation

-For detailed installation, setup instructions and usage examples, refer to the [installation guide](installation.md).
+For detailed installation and setup instructions, refer to the [installation guide](installation.md).

 ### Prerequisites
 - **Microsoft SQL Server 2016 or higher** with CLR enabled and .NET Framework 4.7.2 or higher.
 - **MySQL ODBC driver** for MySQL support.
 - **PostgreSQL ODBC driver** for PostgreSQL support.

+## Technical Documentation

+For detailed usages and examples, refer to the [Documentation guide](db_automation_documentation.md).

 ### Example Use Cases
 1. **Generate a Report**: